jorgenwh/pauseshop/README.md

 # PauseShop 🛒

-Ever paused Netflix and thought "I NEED that lamp"?
+Ever paused a video and thought "I NEED that sweater"?
 We got you covered! 🛋️✨

 PauseShop is a Chrome extension that turns your streaming addiction into a shopping opportunity.
 Pause any video, and we'll magically find those products on Amazon for you (or hopefully something similar).